writingteacher/rob-whyte-portfolio/README.md

 <br>
   <br>
 ## Sinorbis
-Based in Sydney Australia, this SaaS CMS provides a drag and drop web builder for entrepreurs hoping to create an online business in China.
-In addition to the intitive UI, Sinorbis has access to a hosting service that deluivers web access on the other side of China'a Great Firewall.
+Based in Sydney, Australia, this SaaS CMS provides a drag and drop web builder for entrepreneurs hoping to create an online business in China.
+In addition to the intuitive UI, Sinorbis has access to a hosting service that delivers web access on the other side of China's Great Firewall.

 ##### The problem
 The company needed a knowledge base to support its rapidly growing client base and revamp its technical support system.

 ##### My role
-I built the company knowledge base form scratch.
-The work started with a rough infromation architecture mapped out on a few  PPT slides.
-Some eighteen months later, the help site had reach maturity.
-I was lft mostly on my own to figure out the ystem though there were occassiona collaborative meets with the Customer Success Manager to review prioriy deliverables and answer FAQs.
-Today, I continue to provide occassion maintenace support by writing how-to articles for new features.
+I built the company's knowledge base from scratch.
+The work started with a rough information architecture mapped out on a few  PPT slides.
+Some eighteen months later, the help site had reached maturity.
+For the most part, the company trusted me to work alone, figure the system, and then transform complex ideas into plain English explanations.
+Today, I continue to provide occasion maintenance support by writing how-to articles for new features.

 ##### Tools
 Zendesk
 Fastone Capture
 MS Excel

 <hr />